EzCryp/EzCryp/README.md

 ### Hi there 👋 Ezra 👨🏻‍💻 Zacarias here from 🇵🇭 PHL
 🚀 I’m currently working 🚧 on Myself 🥸🎓

-🌱 I’m currently learning Python 🐍 , JavaScript, HTML
+🌱 I’m currently learning Python 🐍, JS, HTML, CSS

 🧑‍🤝‍🧑 I’m looking forward to collaborate with you.